top of page

 • Simple Truth Peanut Butter is available from Checkers stores.

-Approx. 60ml Purity Baby Food - the smooth types without chunks (not fruit for dwarfs)
+Approx. 60ml safe Baby Food - without chunks (not fruit for dwarfs)

-3 Tbsp Flour (cake, whole wheat, or oat flour)
+3 Tbsp Flour (whole wheat or buckwheat flour)

 1 Egg White